-This kiwi was carved in the chalk of the hillside by New Zealand soldiers waiting at Sling Camp in the UK in early 1919 for transport back to New Zealand after the First World War.
+This kiwi was carved in the chalk of a hillside by New Zealand soldiers waiting at Sling Camp in the UK in early 1919 for transport back to New Zealand after the First World War.
 As New Zealand soldiers met those from other countries during the war, they developed a stronger sense of their own distinctive identity.
 The term 'Kiwi' became widely used to describe them.
 At home the achievements of the New Zealand soldiers at Gallipoli and then on the Western Front strengthened a sense of national pride.
-Anzac Day, commemorating the landing on Gallipoli in April 1915, became a national day.
+Anzac Day, commemorating the landing on Gallipoli in April 1915, became in effect a national day.

 Te whakamahi i tēnei tūemi

 Photograph by Adam Smith

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.